· Ivelin Kozarev · Sales Strategy · 6 min read

 Professional communication standards

-AI can help establish consistent standards for professional communication—clear articulation, appropriate pacing, confident tone—that your managers might not have time to address individually with each new hire.
+AI helps establish consistent standards for professional communication—clear articulation, appropriate pacing, confident tone—that your managers might not have time to address individually with each new hire.

 Here’s how leading outsourcing firms are rolling this out: